Jacques Le Marois History: The milers' Arc

 History

 This race was first run in 1921 in memory of Count Jacques Le Marois, President of the Société des Courses de Deauville, who died in December 1920.
 Up until 1952, it was only open to 3-year-olds.
-The race was not run in 1940 and took place at Maisons-Laffitte in 1941, 1942, 1943 and 1945, and at Longchamp in 1944.
-The latter is the only year in which the race was not run on a straight course.
+The race was not run in 1940; it occurred at Maisons-Laffitte in 1941, 1942, 1943, and 1945, and at Longchamp in 1944.
+The latter is the only year the race was not run on a straight course.

 In 2001, Proudwings (trained in Germany and ridden by Christophe Soumillon) crossed the line first, only to be demoted for having hindered several opponents.